machine-party-modding/Machine-Party-Mod-Loader-Installer/README.md

 **Modded doesn't work**

 Check your game folder to see if you have the `mods` folder or `Machine Party__modded.pck` file.
 If not, you likely installed to the wrong folder.
 Check the file location of the `Machine Party Modded` shortcut to find the uninstaller, then try installing again.
 [Use the `Browse Local Files` button](https://www.youtube.com/watch?v=_ETOk98WN1A) if you aren't sure where your game folder is.
+There is also a more detailed video tutorial here: https://youtu.be/bKLGPkOzQ7Y

 ### Known issues